Kavya Keeran

-Kavya Keeran is an Indian actress and model who has mostly appeared in Odia and Hindi films.
-She started her film career in Ollywood and debuted in Bollywood through Rang-E-Ishq in 2015.
-She got the Odisha State Film Awards for Odia Film Khusi in 2019 and again she got the Odisha State Film Awards in the Best Actress category for Odia movie Shahid Raghu Sardar.
-In 2022, Kavya featured in a music video, Tu Ki Kitta by Rishi Singh.
+Kavya Keeran is an Indian actress and model who primarily works in Odia and Hindi films.

+Keeran received the Odisha State Film Award for Best Actress for her performance in the Odia film Khusi in 2019.
+She later won the award again in the Best Actress category for her performance in the Odia film Sahid Raghu Sardar.
+In 2022, she appeared in the music video Tu Ki Kitta by Rishi Singh.

 Early life

 Kavya Keeran was born in Bhubaneswar, Odisha.
-She grew up in Bhubaneswar and Mumbai.
-Her late father, a businessman, belongs to Banaras and her mother is from Kolkata, settled in Odisha.

 Career

 During her early years, Kavya had a strong interest in music and trained in Indian classical.
 She was also passionate about theatre, which led her to join the classical Odissi dance and Theatre.
 She was very active in cultural activities during school and college.
-2013, she debuted in Odia film industry through the 1st Odia 3D movie Kaunri Kanya along with Pupul Bhuyan.
-She doubted in Bollywood through Rang-E-Ishq.